Donald Trump’s ‘Desperation’ Smells Of ‘Weakness And Fear’ Bestselling Author Says As Trump Now Threatens Iraq

-On Thursday, Donald Trump ordered the assassination by drone attack by top Iranian military leader General Qasem Solemani, setting off a crisis that has resulted in Iran threatening deadly retaliation.
-In addition, the country’s president said that it will no longer abide by any provisions of the nuclear deal signed with the United States and other countries in 2015 — meaning that Iran may now move ahead with developing atomic weapons, as The Associated Press reported on Sunday
+On Thursday, Donald Trump ordered the assassination by drone attack of top Iranian military leader General Qassem Soleimani, setting off a crisis that has resulted in Iran threatening deadly retaliation.
+In addition, the country’s president said that it will no longer abide by any provisions of the nuclear deal signed with the United States and other countries in 2015 — meaning that Iran may now move ahead with developing atomic weapons, as The Associated Press reported on Sunday.

 Trump has responded with rage, threatening to bomb 52 unspecified sites in Iran that he said would be important places in the country’s culture.
-When critics noted that bombing cultural sites and civilian targets is considered a war crime, Trump doubled down on the threat.
+When critics noted that bombing cultural sites and civilians is considered a war crime, Trump doubled down on the threat.

 “They’re allowed to kill our people.
 They’re allowed to torture and maim our people, they’re allowed to use roadside bombs and blow up our people,” Trump said on Sunday.

 “And we’re not allowed to touch their cultural sites.
 It doesn’t work that way.”

 But on Sunday, Trump turned his anger on Iran’s neighbor and rival Iraq, threatening that country as well, after the Iraqi parliament took a symbolic vote to expel U.S. troops from the country.
 Trump responded by threatening Iraq with economic sanctions “like they’ve never seen before ever,” adding that the Iraq sanctions would make U.S. sanctions now in effect against Iran “look tame.”